Noreen Kompanik shares a delightful story about the beauty of crocheted snowflakes. Crochet Getaway welcomes Noreen as a contributor to our site!

-“No two snowflakes are the same, just as no two people are the same.
-Each is unique and different and that’s what makes them so special.
+“No two snowfakes are the same, just as no two people are the same.
+Each is unique and diferent and that’s what makes them so special.
 Always remember this throughout your married life.
 Love, Aunt Julia.”

-There was Uncle Jack— loud, boisterous and always embellishing a story.
-Aunt Christina, who had to plant twenty red-lipsticks kisses on our faces and tell us we were too skinny and had to eat more.
-Uncle Steve, the worry-wart, Cousin Georgie always in trouble for not listening.
-Cousin Thom who’d play his beautiful sing-along tunes on the piano.
+There was Uncle Jack— loud, boisterous, and always embellishing a story.
+Aunt Christina had to plant twenty red lipstick kisses on our faces and tell us we were too skinny and had to eat more.
+Uncle Steve, the worry-wart.
+Cousin Georgie was always in trouble for not listening.
+Cousin Thom, who’d play his beautiful sing-along tunes on the piano.
 And others too numerous to mention.

 My generation scattered like the wind spreading across the country.
 It’s been years since we’ve been together.
-Somehow we’ve managed to all find each other again and fondly reminisce about our Midwest family and past.
+Somehow, we’ve managed to find each other again and fondly reminisce about our Midwest family and past.

 An unknown author wrote, “Snowflakes are one of nature’s most fragile things.
 But look what happens when they stick together.”
 I don’t know if Aunt Julia ever knew the joy those snowflakes have brought into our lives over the years.
 Maybe someday we’ll get the chance to tell her.